kaihcodes/Hollywood_SQLfun_DataCleaning_EDA/README.md

 # Hollywood_SQLfun_DataCleaning_EDA
-Link to data can be found here https://public.tableau.com/app/sample-data/HollywoodsMostProfitableStories.csv All are done in Google Bigquery
+Link to data can be found here https://public.tableau.com/app/sample-data/HollywoodsMostProfitableStories.csv <br>
+All are done in Google Bigquery